millette/qcfd/README.md

-# Funding "Québec"projects and  developpers
+# Funding "Québec"projects and  developers

 Scan repositories contributed to or by [users followed by `ghqc`](https://github.com/ghqc?tab=following) for `/.github/FUNDING.yml` files and see what comes out.